 But the biggest news is that Virtualization Security is finally on the radar of most if not all C-level as it is now seen as the gate to entering the cloud.
 But before we can solve the cloud security issue we have to solve the virtualization security issues.
 VMware’s announcement has the most impact on the virtualization security ecosystem.
 At once they are competing head-to-head with some vendors while providing a platform to use for other vendors.

 Nearly everyone I talked to at VMworld was buzzing in some form about Virtualization Security.
-Everyone has picked up on the pre-show and show buzz from VMware, Trend Micro, HyTrust, and every other security vendor.
-There have been announcements about security, keynote sessions that include security, and more than a few sessions about security.
+Everyone has picked up on the pre-show buzz from VMware, Trend Micro, HyTrust, and every other security vendor.
+This week will tell.
+There are announcements about security, keynote sessions that include security, and more than a few sessions about security.

-This is also arguably the first VMworld where there are a large number of Virtualization Security sessions and panels have not been entirely from VMware.
-I find involving the industry as they have at VMworld moves forward the entire virtualization security ecosystem.
+This is also arguably the first VMworld where there are a large number of Virtualization Security sessions and panels at VMworld that are not entirely from VMware.
+I find involving the industry as they have at this specific conference moves forward the entire virtualization security ecosystem.